DerDanilo/proxmox-stuff/README.md

 There might be a PBS backup feature to backup PVE cluster config in the near future provided by the Proxmox team.
 But since this was only mentioned on the roadmap we still have to wait.

+Meanwhile I manage all PVE nodes with Ansible and usually have no need to restore configuration unless all cluster nodes failed at once.
+But having a full cluster config backup is still useful and makes PVE admins sleep well at night (or day).

 ### Backup
 * Download the [script](https://raw.githubusercontent.com/DerDanilo/proxmox-stuff/master/prox_config_backup.sh)
 ```cd /root/; wget -qO- https://raw.githubusercontent.com/DerDanilo/proxmox-stuff/master/prox_config_backup.sh```